Updated April 3, 2017

 The Fine Print: You can’t beat 5% cash back for your spending, especially with no annual fee.
 The downside is you have to remember to activate the category each quarter by subscribing to the program.
 But, if you set a reminder to do so, you can earn money without too much effort.

-Discover it: 5% Cash Back for the Big Spender
+Discover it: The Original 5% Cash Back Card

 Earn 5% cash back in these categories through the end of 2017: